nicholaswunz/JEB-commentary-database/README.md

 ## Meta-data
 Number of papers published yearly (Jan 2014 - July 2021), grouped by 5 categories: (1) meta-analyses, (2) comparative literature reviews, (3) systematic reviews, (4) comparative data articles, and (5) phylogenetic comparative articles.
 Description for each category as below:

-(1) **meta-analyses** – Studies with formal statistical analysis and conducted systematic search following PRISMA or description of search critera;
+(1) **meta-analyses** – Studies with formal statistical analysis and conducted systematic search following PRISMA or description of search criteria;

-(2) **comparative literature reviews** – Reviews with no formal analysis and no systematic search criteria (e.g., PRISMA, search critera);
+(2) **comparative literature reviews** – Reviews with no formal analysis and no systematic search criteria (e.g., PRISMA, search criteria);

-(3) **systematic reviews** – Reviews with no formal analysis, but conducted a systematic search following PRISMA or description of search critera;
+(3) **systematic reviews** – Reviews with no formal analysis, but conducted a systematic search following PRISMA or description of search criteria;

-(4) **comparative data articles** – Studies with formal statistical analysis, but no systematic search criteria (e.g., PRISMA, search critera);
+(4) **comparative data articles** – Studies with formal statistical analysis, but no systematic search criteria (e.g., PRISMA, search criteria);

 (5) **phylogenetic comparative articles** – Similar to comparative data articles, with the inclusion of phylogenetic analysis.

+### Exclusion criteria
+- Simulation studies with no data obtained from the literature.
+- Experimental studies with a component of comparative studies.
+- Editorial comments.

 ## Journals included
 - Behavioural Ecology